-1) Program Name: Youth Mentoring (Eastern County Only)
+1) Program Name: Youth Mentoring

 - a.
 Target Population: Youth of all races, ethnicities, genders, and sexual orientations - i.
 SB 1004: Childhood trauma prevention and early intervention to deal with the early origins of mental health needs - b.
+Program Description: The community has expressed concerned about children who have a number of risk factors and do not have an adult in their life that can help to build protective factors.
+The school based mentoring programs specifically connect older teens to mentor younger children in their school.
+Youth who are at-risk of failing or falling behind in school will be referred to the mentoring program by a parent, teacher, school counselor or community member.
+Mentors are provided training on the signs and symptoms of mental health illness.
+When a mentee is not responding to the mentoring relationship, the youth is assessed and if needed, a referral is made to a community based or community service provider.
+Mentoring services are provided in the school setting, where mentees feel safe and mentors can access school personnel if needed.

-Program Description: Children who have a number of risk factors and do not have an adult in their life are at risk of developing a serious mental illness and are in need of programs that can help to build protective factors.
-This program will provide a safe and positive environment for youth to access year-round prevention activities and programs outside of school hours.
-This program utilizes an evidence based Positive Action program to improve social-emotional competency, academics, behavior, as well as metal and physical health. - c.
-How program is Non-Stigmatizing and Non-Discriminatory: Programming will help to diminish mental health stigma by providing staff and participants with tools, vocabulary, and understanding of mental health issues. - d.
-Estimate Number Served Per Year: 75 individuals - e.
-Estimated Cost per Person: \$178 (\$13,317/75 individuals) per program participant - f.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by the Boys & Girls Club of North Lake Tahoe.
+- c.
+How program is Non-Stigmatizing and Non-Discriminatory: Teen mentors and the mentoring coordinators receive training in mental health issues, and services are provided in a school setting. - d.
+Estimate Number Served Per Year: 111 individuals - e.
+Estimated Cost per Person: \$495.68 (\$55,020/111 individuals) per program participant - f.
+Program Delivered By: In FY 22/23, program services are anticipated to be provided by Big Brothers Big Sisters and Boys & Girls Club of North Lake Tahoe.